The best kitchen tools and gadgets, according to Food52’s Amanda Hesser

 Five Two Bamboo Cutting Board

-This was the first product in Five Two’s own product line, and it’s found its way into the Recommender several times, thanks to its incredible design.
+This was the first item in Five Two’s own product line, and it’s made its way into the Recommender several times, thanks to its incredible design.
 It’s not often you find a true upgrade to the classic wooden cutting board.
 “It’s multipurpose—cutting board on one side, carving board on the other,” Hesser explains.
 “There’s a slot to hold your phone so you can read your recipe as you chop.
 And there’s a great, deep juice groove and pour spout on the carving board side, so you won’t have spills on your countertop!”

 Looking for more recommendations?
 Check out our other handpicked suggestions.